- What is the easiest and quickest way to find a vinyl recording online?

 For other search forms (e.g., Artist, Title, Artist/Title) and more search tips, click here .

-- If you are looking for a vinyl recording or have questions regarding a particular vinyl vendor, search the various vinyl collector newsgroup postings at Google Advanced Groups Search.
+If you are looking for a vinyl recording or have questions regarding a particular vinyl vendor, search the various vinyl collector newsgroup postings at Google Groups.